astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 ---
-title: "Use setup/ teardown to run data quality checks before running a rose classification model"
+title: "Use Airflow setup/ teardown to run data quality checks in an MLOps pipeline"
-description: "Use setup/ teardown to run data quality checks in an MLOps pipeline."
+description: "Use setup/ teardown to run data quality checks before running a classification model on roses."
 id: use-case-setup-teardown-data-quality
-sidebar_label: "Classification with data quality + setup/ teardown"
+sidebar_label: "Data quality checks with setup/ teardown tasks"
 ---

-To get valuable insight from machine learning models, you need to make sure that the data you use to train them is of high quality.
-This project shows a best-practice pattern using [setup/ teardown tasks](airflow-setup-teardown.md), [SQL check operators](airflow-sql-data-quality.md), [task groups](task-groups.md), [Airflow datasets](airflow-datasets.md) and the [Astro Python SDK](astro-python-sdk.md) to run integrated [data quality](data-quality.md) checks on a newly created relational table before training a classification model.
-The table creation pattern shown is modeled after our internal Astronomer ETL pipelines.
+To get valuable insight from machine learning models, you need to make sure that the data you use to train them is high quality.
+This project demonstrates a best-practice pattern using [setup/ teardown tasks](airflow-setup-teardown.md), [SQL check operators](airflow-sql-data-quality.md), [task groups](task-groups.md), [Airflow datasets](airflow-datasets.md) and the [Astro Python SDK](astro-python-sdk.md) to run integrated [data quality](data-quality.md) checks on a relational table before training a classification model.
+The table creation pattern shown is modeled after Astronomer's internal ETL pipelines.
-For this example, we use synthetic data about roses, trying to predict to which one of three cultivars a rose belongs based on their stem length, month of blooming, as wells as petal and leaf size.
+This example uses synthetic data about roses and tries to predict each rose's cultivar based on its stem length, month of blooming, petal size, and leaf size.

 ![Two plots side by side showing the results of the RandomForestClassification model.
 The left plot shows a Confusion matrix contrasting the predicted vs the true values for the three cultivars of roses in a heatmap with a large majority of the roses classified correctly.
 The right plot shows an ROC (receiver operating characteristic) curve with a ROC curve area of 0.93.
 The legend also contains the accuracy (0.76) as well as the F1 Score (0.76).
 In the lower right corner of the plot there is a little red rose <3.](/img/examples/use-case-setup-teardown-data-quality_result_plots.png)